 The Cerwin Vega SL 12 is a really special speaker.
 It manages to hit everywhere I’d expect to, all while keeping the price relatively low.
 On their own, a set of these would be all you really need to get exceptional audio but go further when integrated with a center channel and some bookshelf speakers.

 If you like the look, we’re confident you’ll love the sound.
 Still, it comes down to a matter of personal preference.
-The best thing to do would be to find a demo set and try them out for yourselves.
-For me, the sound and look is great.
+The best thing to do would be to find a demo set and try them out for yourself.
+For me, the sound and look are great.

 Alternatives to Consider

 There isn’t much we can be recommended as a true alternative to these speakers.
 They kind of sit in a category of their own.
 Still, these floor-standing speakers do a good job at around the same price.